Fractional Partner vs. EOS Implementer™ – What’s the difference?

 Both EOS Implementers and Fractional Business Partners provide business operating systems.
 Fractional Business Partners take a more hands-on approach, though.

-While EOS Implementers facilitate the implementation of the EOS system, Fractional Business Partners hyper-focus on scaling the business.
+While EOS Implementers facilitate the implementation of the EOS system, Fractional Partners hyper-focus on optimizing the business for profit.
 A Fractional Partner excels in providing structure, participating in the process of developing a growth strategy and helping the team execute weekly.
 In addition, EOS Implementers charge by the session.
-Fractional Business Partners charge a flat fee for twice-a-week touch points, for six months.
+Fractional Partners only take from revenue generated together in a profit-share.
+We have a vested interest in your success because our success depends on it.

 If your business has a strong leadership team with a clear vision and an experienced founder who just needs a little bit more structure and efficiency, an EOS Implementer is the right choice and will provide a lot of value.

 Does your business lack a strong team with an inexperienced founder?
+Do you want extreme clarity and to move forward strategically?
 Do you want to scale your small business into a powerhouse?
-If you’re thinking yes – a Fractional Business Partner is the better choice.
+If you’re thinking yes – a Fractional Partner is the better choice.

 Interested?
-Click here to learn more about what Fractional Business Partners can do for your small business.
+Click here to learn more about what Fractional Partners can do for your small business.

 Disclaimer and Trademarks